asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-Bridging-Project/index.md

 * The bridge tech needs to change to a normal bridge type.
 * The bridge can have a timeout to connect.

-!!! note
+/// note
 We are, unfortunately, punting on the Early Media Bridge Technology.
 Not because it isn't awesome or the right way to do it, but because app_dial and app_queue are a bitch to refactor.

-[//]: # (end-note)
+///

 ##### Parking bridge tech: